-In the USA people have more disposable income by the end of the month, therefore purchasing power is stronger.
+In the USA, people have more disposable income by the end of the month.
+Therefore purchasing power is higher.

-Naturally, in rural areas, outside of the cities, you’ll find the cost of living is much lower.
+In rural areas and less popular cities, you’ll find the cost of living is much lower.

-As an adult, for example, in New York, you will pay $3,003 for a 1 bedroom flat in the city center, $75 for lunch for 2, and $119 for monthly transportation pass.
+As an adult, for example, in New York, you will pay $3,003 for a one-bedroom flat in the city center, $75 for lunch for 2, and $119 for a monthly transportation pass.

-Single person expenses without the rent estimated at $1,100 in New York and $1,114 in San Francisco.
+Single-person expenses without the rent are estimated at $1,100 in New York and $1,114 in San Francisco.

-Gasoline or petrol is cheaper in the USA and comes with $0.69 per liter.
+Gasoline or petrol is cheaper in the USA and comes at $0.69 per liter.
 That’s probably why people in the USA prefer to use cars over public transportation.

-Buying properties will cost you on average less than in Germany – the average apartment price per square meter is 2 times lower.
+Buying properties will cost you on average less than in Germany – the average apartment price per square meter is two times lower.

-Eating out in the restaurant is more expensive in the USA, although fast-food is cheaper there.
-Groceries are on 55% more expensive in the USA than in Germany.
-On another hand, Americans pay 22% less for clothing.
+Eating out in the restaurant is more expensive in the USA, although fast food is cheaper there.
+Groceries are 55% more expensive in the USA than in Germany.
+On the other hand, Americans pay 22% less for clothing.